Agriculture AT CONNER PRAIRIE

 Supported by Corteva Agriscience, 2021 became the inaugural year for Conner Prairie’s sunflower field.

-Three varieties of native sunflowers were planted that totaled approximately 111,000 seeds.
+Now in 2023, five varieties of native sunflowers were planted that totaled approximately 111,000 seeds.
 Wrapping around the oxbow of the White River, guests were immersed amongst thousands of sunflowers that made for a picture-perfect summer event as well as countless photo opportunities.

 Through sustainable agricultural practices, the sunflower field offered opportunities to provide conversations about the historical importance these sun-drenched flowers offer to the environment and native habitats.